Rutgers vs Purdue Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Rutgers vs Purdue Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each team.
-In fact, anytime the Scarlet Knights and Boilermakers play there’s always several intriguing observations to key in on.
-Not to mention games played at Ross-Ade Stadium in Oct can often follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of data on each line.
+In fact, anytime the Scarlet Knights and Boilermakers play there’s always several intriguing angles to key in on.
+Not to mention games played at Ross-Ade Stadium in Oct seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: M. Singleton under 1.5 Passing Touchdowns.